Aristidis13/Parallellization-with-OpenMP-Framework/README.md

 # ParallelProgramming_ways
 This is a project I created for my Parallel Programming course.
-The project examines 4 schedules of parallelization and their speed perforfance for a non-distributed workload with the OpenMP Framework.
+The project examines 4 schedules of parallelization and their speed perforfance for a non-distributed workload with the OpenMP Framework and C++ as the programming language.
+I executed it in Virtual Box (Ubuntu 18.04.02).

 The 4 types of scheduling that are examined are:
   1)Static Scheduling